opendocsg/slw-judgments-backfill/2013_SGHC_102/report.md

  (b) Stage two : If there is another forum which is prima facie more appropriate, the court will ordinarily grant a stay, unless there are special circumstances by reason of which justice requires that a stay should nevertheless be refused.
 At this stage, the burden shifts to the plaintiff to show such special circumstances.

-12     The _Spiliada_ test is essentially a factors-based test; the weight to be placed on the various factors varies with the specific factual matrix of the case ( _BDA v BDB_ [2013] 1 SLR 607 (“ _BDA_ ”) at [24]).
+12     The _Spiliada_ test is essentially a factors-based test; the weight to be placed on the various factors varies with the specific factual matrix of the case ( _BDA v BDB_ <span class="citation">[2013] 1 SLR 607</span> (“ _BDA_ ”) at [24]).
 In _BDA_ , a case involving maintenance proceedings, it was also noted that the court exercises a discretion in determining whether Singapore is a _forum non conveniens_ and, as such, an appellate court should be slow to interfere unless the judge had misdirected himself on a matter of principle, or had taken into account matters which he ought not to have taken into account, or had failed to take into account matters which he ought to have taken into account, or his decision was plainly wrong ( _BDA_ at [23]).

 13     In a case of _lis alibi pendens_ where there are simultaneous proceedings elsewhere, this is an important factor to be taken into account under the _forum non conveniens_ doctrine, as it raises issues of duplication of resources and conflicting judgments ( _Halsbury’s Laws of Singapore_ , vol 6(2) (LexisNexis, 2009) (“ _Halsbury’s_ ”) at para 75.094.
 In such a case, the choice is between trial in Singapore _plus_ trial abroad (if a stay is refused), and trial abroad (if the stay is granted) (Cheshire, North & Fawcett, _Private International Law_ (Oxford University Press, 14th Ed, 2008) at p 55).
 The weight to be given to the fact of existence of parallel proceedings depends on the circumstances of the case.
 Some pertinent considerations include the degree of overlap of issues and parties and the degree to which the respective proceedings have been advanced; however, little or no weight will be given to foreign proceedings if they were commenced for strategic reasons ( _Halsbury’s_ at para 75.094).
 Thus, the fact that there are existing proceedings in another jurisdiction can be a decisive but not an automatic factor in favour of a stay; all depends on the circumstances of the case ( _Mala Shukla_ at [40]).